 Helping your student choose the right college takes time and careful study.
 At Lancaster Bible College, our goal is to provide the academic and spiritual preparation your student needs for their career as a servant leader for Christ.
 We empower them to use their unique gifts and talents to fulfill their calling – God’s plan for them.

-Simply stated, we train your student’s head, heart, and hands for a career serving God and the world.
+Simply stated, we train your student’s head, hear, and hands for a career serving God and the world.

 Ultimately, you want to have confidence that your student is fulfilling their calling at the right institution.
 You also want to trust that they’re safe and spending time in the company of Christian believers.

 Our LBC’s Counseling and Career Center has prepared a Parents’ Guide to help you as a parent to prepare to send your student to college.
 View here.

 What are Charger Bucks and how are they purchased?
 Charger Bucks are simply money that has been added to a student’s LBC ID card for use at campus eateries like Hollee’s Cafe, Bennee’s Bistro and the Dining Hall.
 Charger Bucks can be used by any student, staff or faculty member that has an LBC ID card.

 Anyone can purchase them – students, staff, faculty, parents, friends, grandparents, aunts, uncles and siblings.
 When purchasing Charger Bucks, please keep in mind: